devoskoen/AfricanCropCalendar/NER/README.md

 The main R scripts for executing the multi-cropping model is located at `/scripts/Niger_MultiCropping.R` and `/scripts/Niger_bis11.R`.
 These scripts provide the processing for

 ## Contents
-- **/scripts/**: Directory containing the scripts for multi-cropping analysis.
 - **/data/**: Directory containing source datasets
+- **/metadata**: Directory containing generated metadata
+- **/out**: Directory containing the harmonized files for Niger.
+- **/scripts/**: Directory containing the scripts used multi-cropping analysis.

 ## Usage
 1. Clone the repository: